LMCache/LMCache/CONTRIBUTING.md

 ### Pull Requests and adding changes

 Please check the PR checklist in the [PR template](.github/PULL_REQUEST_TEMPLATE.md) on how to create a new PR for contributing.

+### Writing docstrings

+For all new code added, please write docstrings in the format as shown here [sphinx-doc](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html).

 ### Thank you